Being your dog's buddy does not earn his obedience and desired behaviors.

 We focus on changing a dog's behaviors by fulfilling and balancing him as an animal and canine, not simply completing a human created Sit-Down-Stay checklist (although he learns commands along the way).
 A dog we help learns to obey out of respect, trust and appreciation for our leadership.
 They enjoy becoming relaxed followers in a stable human-canine pack.

 No matter the age, your puppy is not too young to start learning.
-Training actually began at birth with the canine mom.
-It is best to start working with your puppy now while he is more of a blank slate than later as a rehab candidate.
+Training actually began with the canine mom.
+It is best to start working with your puppy NOW as a blank slate before bad habits set in instead of later as a rehab candidate.

 "Positive dog trainers are great for teaching tricks and commands.
-But what I learned from you is that if you don't have your dog's trust and respect as his leader, you have nothing." - Kelsey W., Westlake
+But what I learned from you is that if you don't have your dog's trust and respect as his leader, you have nothing." - Kelsey W., Westlake (read more)